50 Life Goals Examples For a Long, Happy, and Successful Life

 Rather than focusing on what is going wrong, set a goal to always focus on how you can solve a problem.

-Setting this task as one of your personal goals will help you to shift your mindset and always focus on the solution (not the problem itself!).
+Setting this as one of your personal goals will help you shift your mindset and become a great problem solver.

-Life Goals Examples FOR HAPPINESS and GOOD LIFE
+Life Goals Examples For Happiness and Good Living

 Are you longing for true, pure happiness in your life?